Design ToolsCase StudyClient Resources

 The data stored on a hard drive is vulnerable to physical damage and deterioration.
 Hard drives are also susceptible to viruses and malware, which can corrupt or delete your data.

-Finally, the transfer speeds of external hard drives are usually slower than those of internal ones.
+Finally, the transfer speeds of external hard drives are usually slower than internal ones.

 Advantages of using an SSD for your computer

 Solid-state drives are faster than hard disk drives.
-This is because hard disk drives have to physically move the read/write head to the correct location on the disk platter, which can take some time.
+This is because hard disk drives must physically move the read/write head to the correct location on the disk platter, which can take some time.
 SSDs use less power than HDDs, which can help extend your laptop's battery life.

 SSDs are more durable than HDDs because they don't have any moving parts.
 This means they're less likely to be damaged if you drop your laptop or it's jostled around too much.
 SSDs are quieter than HDDs because they don't have any moving parts.

-SSDs tend to be more expensive than HDDs, but the price difference is getting smaller as technology improves.
+SSDs are more expensive than HDDs, but the price difference decreases as technology improves.

 Disadvantages of using an SSD for your computer